 Emperor Constantine of the Western Roman Empire converted to Christianity in 313 AD and granted legal recognition to the religion.
 In an effort to unite his empire, he merged Christian and pagan festivals.
 The book The Paganism in Our Christianity states: “It was a definite Christian policy to take over the pagan festivals endeared to the people by tradition, and to give them a Christian significance”.
 The Roman Church held its first official observance on December 25, 336 AD.
 This is thought to be the first recorded Christmas celebration.

 Because of its pagan origins and boisterous customs, the Puritan-led government in England banned Christmas in 1644.
 The Puritans in New England followed suit, and it was banned from 1659 to 1681.
 Offenders were liable to a fine of five shillings.
 However, other parts of the country continued to observe it.
-In the 19th century, portrayals of Christmas in modern literature and religious and immigrants’ customs gave shape to the popularity of the day for the family.
-In 1870, it became a federal holiday.
+In the 19th century, the portrayal of Christmas in modern literature, the customs of immigrants, and religious customs gave shape to the popularity of the day for the family.

-Jesus was not even born in December.
+- It is likely that Jesus was born sometime in spring and not December.
 The Jewish month of Chislev (November/December) was a time for cold and rainy weather.
-Shepherds and their flocks would not have been living outside at night, as the shepherds who received news of Jesus’ birth were doing.
+Shepherds and their flocks would not have been living outside at night.
 Plus, Joseph and Mary travelled to Bethlehem because of a decree by Caesar Augustus, who was particularly hated by the Jews.
 He would not have wanted to stir up even more anger against him by ordering people to travel in winter.
-It is likely that Jesus was born sometime in spring,

 What day is Christmas?

 Christmas Day is always on December 25, the day after Christmas Eve.
 However, what day of the week Christmas falls on changes each year.
-Below you can see what day Christmas will be on, and dates of Christmases past:
+Below you can see what day Christmas will be on, and the dates of Christmas past:

 - Christmas Day 2020 - Friday, December 25th